Linguistically-Controlled Paraphrase Generation: Results

+We demonstrate the utility of \textsc{LingConv} for data augmentation on three GLUE tasks: CoLA, SST-2, and RTE.
+By generating paraphrases of training samples with specific linguistic properties, we show that the effectiveness of augmentation is highly dependent on the attributes of the synthetic data.
+We created ``Effective'' and ``Ineffective'' sets of augmented data by sampling target attributes to either increase or decrease the prevalence of certain linguistic features.
+Our results (Table~\ref{tab:downstream}) show that ``Effective'' augmentation yields statistically significant performance improvements on downstream tasks, while ``Ineffective'' augmentation can harm performance.
+This highlights the importance of controlled generation for creating high-quality, targeted training data.

-We focus on three tasks from the GLEU benchmark~\citep{wang2019glue}: Corpus of Linguistic Acceptability (CoLA)~\citep{warstadt-etal-2019-neural}, Stanford Sentiment Treebank(SST-2)~\citep{socher-etal-2013-recursive}, and Recognizing Textual Entailment (RTE)~\citep{dagan2005pascal} with 8.5k and 1k, 67k and 1.8k, and 2.5k and 3k training and test samples respectively.
+The number of training and test samples for CoLA, SST-2, and RTE are 8.5k and 1k, 67k and 1.8k, and 2.5k and 3k, respectively.
 Data augmentation is generally more effective for smaller datasets~\citep{okimura-etal-2022-impact,louvan-magnini-2020-simple}.
 Therefore, we use Full and Limited versions of each dataset, with Limited containing reduced training data (10\% for CoLA and SST-2, and 40\% of RTE due to its smaller size).
 We use \textsc{LingConv} to generate paraphrases of the training samples, which are added back to the training set with labels matching the original samples.
 We create two sets of target attribute vectors by non-uniform sampling from the original data's linguistic attribute vectors ($\mathcal{T}$).
 Biased sampling aims to produce increased or decreased prevalence of particular attributes in the generated paraphrases for augmentation, compared to the original data.
 This approach allows us to identify which attribute values result in ``Effective'' vs. ``Ineffective'' augmentation based on task performance post-augmentation, compared to no augmentation.
 For example, we may sample data such that $p(l^t\mathbin{:} l^t \in \mathcal{T}) = 0.9 \text{ if } l^t_{\text{ [TTR]}} > 0.8$ and $p(l^t\mathbin{:} l^t \in \mathcal{T}) = 0.1$ otherwise, which results in substantial prevalence of high TTR values in the augmented samples.